highflyer910/wanderlust_nomad/README.md

 # Wanderlust Nomad

 Wanderlust Nomad is a web application built with Vue and Vite.
-It is a travel blog and its main purpose is to showcase beautiful places and landmarks that I want to visit.
+It is a travel blog where users can explore various destinations and places to visit around the world.
+The main purpose of the application is to showcase beautiful places and landmarks that I want to visit.😊🎒

 To run the application locally, you need to have Node.js and npm installed on your machine.